 Content demand is a major part of SEO.
 The wrong language can prevent your content from delivering what users are searching for.
 Make sure your word choice contributes to a more positive user experience.

 As separate industries, healthcare and marketing both carry legal risks.
 Put the two together, however, and you have a very fine line to walk.

-The U.S. Federal Trade Commission (FTC) exists to prevent deceptive and unfair acts or practices, which includes misleading consumers.
+The U.S. Federal Trade Commission (FTC) exists to prevent deceptive and unfair acts or practices, including misleading consumers.
 Besides the FTC, medical licensing boards and state laws may also have requirements that affect the language of healthcare marketing.
 Without appropriate word use and data to back it up, healthcare practices risk deceiving customers and facing fines and other legal actions.

 And, of course, proper word choice can help you avoid a HIPAA violation.
 Hospitals, clinics, and other practices may want to use patient information in their marketing, such as testimonials or case studies.
 If the patient does not sign off on the use of their information, the practice must ensure that its marketing cannot, in any way, be traceable back to a particular individual.
 This may require savvy word choice.

 Even if a poorly worded marketing strategy does not land practice in legal trouble, it can still damage its reputation.
 This may happen if the marketing and advertising use insensitive language, however unintentionally, that offends certain patient or population groups.

 Medical practices and healthcare companies should strive to be knowledgeable and ethical and known for being compassionate and approachable.
 Your marketing should always seek to use words to cultivate the reputation you want.

 For example, the American Diabetes Association takes care not to use the word “diabetics,” which may appear to define people by their condition.
 Instead, the organization uses phrases such as “people with diabetes.”

 Besides legal issues, poor word choice in health marketing can create unreasonable expectations among patients.